cgob/codonDT_snakemake/README.md

 12. Compute coefficients p-value and rescale the coefficients according to our convention (see method section in the paper).
 13. Plot single and codon-pair dwell time heatmaps as well as fragment size distribution.

-Please note that when RNA-seq and Ribo-seq are provided for the same sample, RNA-Seq is fitted first and used as an GLM offset in the Ribo-seq fit to reduce library preparation bias.
+Note that when RNA-seq and Ribo-seq are provided for the same sample, RNA-Seq is fitted first and used as an GLM offset in the Ribo-seq fit to reduce library preparation bias.

 ## Running the Ribo-DT pipeline